twitter/communitynotes/documentation/ranking-notes.md

 In cases where the Core and Coverage models disagree, a Helpful rating from the Core model always takes precedence.
 If a note is only rated as Helpful by the Coverage model, then the note must surpass a safeguard threshold for the Core model intercept to receive a final Helpful rating.
 We have initialized the Core model safeguard threshold to 0.39, 0.01 below the Core model default Helpfulness threshold of 0.40, and will lower the safeguard threshold as the Coverage model continues to launch.

+When using Twitter, you can see which model computed the status a given note by looking at the Note Details screen.
+It might list one of the following models:
+- CoreModel (vX.X).
+The _Core_ model described above.
+- ExpansionModel (vX.X).
+The _Expansion_ model described above.
+- CoverageModel (vX.X).
+The _Coverage_ model described above.
+- ScoringDriftGuard.
+This is a scoring rule that locks note statuses after two weeks.
+See the [next section](#status-stabilization) for more details.

 ## Status Stabilization